FulgerX2007/grafana-sheduled-reports/README.md

 **Problem**: Dashboard rendering returns errors

 **Solutions**:
+- **Check backend installation**: Verify your chosen backend is installed
-- Ensure Chromium is installed and accessible (in Docker: `docker exec -it <container> chromium --version`)
+  - Chromium: `docker exec -it <container> chromium --version`
+  - wkhtmltopdf: `docker exec -it <container> wkhtmltopdf --version`
+- **Try alternative backend**: Switch to wkhtmltopdf if Chromium fails, or vice versa
 - Verify the managed service account has proper dashboard permissions
 - Increase render timeout in Settings
 - Add render delay for heavy dashboards
-- For Docker deployments: ensure `no_sandbox` is enabled in renderer config
+- **For Chromium in Docker**: ensure `no_sandbox` is enabled in renderer config
+- **For complex dashboards**: Use Chromium backend for better JavaScript support
+- Check backend logs for specific error messages

 ### Email Not Sending